 Body dissatisfaction is pervasive in American women.
 90.2% of women, across the age spectrum, are dissatisfied with their bodies.
 This is harmful to their mental health, as this dissatisfaction often leads to depression, anxiety and eating disorders.
 It also impacts sexual satisfaction (including arousal and orgasm): the number one predictor of how satisfied a woman is sexually is how she feels about her own body.
-Relationships are also impacted: when women reject their partner's advances because of how they feel about their shape or size.
+Relationships are also impacted because of how we feel about their very embodiment.
 Moreover, 35% of women report thinking about their weight or body shape negatively every day.

 Author Christine Marie Mason says, “This obsession with body size, shape, firmness and function isn’t only about health: it keeps women immensely distracted from all of the other domains of life.
 If a woman is set free from cultural assumptions and ingrained messages about how her body should be, and instead becomes content with her body, enjoying it and treating it right because it’s how you’d treat anything you love, well that mindspace is freed up for a hundred other potential activities.
-It’s also just true: bodies are miraculous, no matter the size and shape, and this polymorphic diverse embodiment constitutes the beauty of the human species.”
+It’s also just true: bodies are miraculous.
+Our polymorphic diverse embodiment constitutes the beauty of the human species.”

-In addition to these exercises, questions are sprinkled throughout the book.
-They were created to help you evoke and examine the cultural beliefs that you’ve inherited about your body.
+The inquiry questions are designed to help you evoke and examine the cultural beliefs that you’ve inherited about your body.
 They are questions about sex, shape, size, function, illness, and aging.
 About who your body belongs to, and who can make decisions about it.
 About what it can eat or drink or ingest.
 About what medical procedures are allowed and disallowed—even about how your body should be dressed.
 We ask things like: “Is your body here to please others?”
 “How is a person's body related to a person’s worth?”